The Back Forty Bar & Grill is now closed. The restaurant closed for ‘vacation’ in the summer of 2017, but never reopened.

 It took more than a year, but both locations are once again thriving.
 Risser’s is now the Blue Star Family Restaurant.
+(Editor’s Note: Blue Star closed after the writing of this blog).
 And in August, 2015, the Black Dog was transformed into the Back Forty Bar & Grill.

 While the Blue Star sits right along busy Route 422, Back Forty is located in the heart of the village of Stouchsburg.
 An oversized sign points passersby to the restaurant from the highway.
 It’s easy to find, but it can be a little challenging crossing Main Street to get to the restaurant and its parking lot.

 The place is divided in two, one room is the dining room, the other is the bar (with a few extra seats for overflow).
 Pigs and chickens are stenciled on to the multi-colored chairs around every table.
 A license plate sculpture depicts a pig on one of the walls.

 All of these depictions are a reminder of the restaurant’s promise: to use locally sourced proteins whenever possible.
 That means farm-to-fork meats in many of Back Forty’s signature dishes.

 One of those dishes is the Back Forty Farmhouse Chili.
 The chili includes two meats: smoked pork and cubed steak, and it’s topped off with cheddar and sour cream.

 It was a hearty chili, but not too spicy (the vegetarian Dragged through the Garden Chili was advertised as the hotter option).
 It was still a very enjoyable start to the meal.